 Here you’ll find lots of helpful information on when to introduce your baby to solid foods and tips to make it easier, and what baby-led weaning is.

-Get ready to see some happy and funny faces as your baby tries their first foods.
+While not all babies instantly enjoy solids, you may see some happy and funny faces as your baby tries their first foods.
 Family life is about to get messier as your baby explores new tastes and textures.

 When should my baby try their first foods?